 An exploratory study by Girls Not Brides points to the harmful consequences of child marriage and early unions, including: domestic violence, health complications from early sexual activity and pregnancy, and limited educational and employment opportunities - all of which perpetuate inequality and poverty among women and girls.

-Latin America and the Caribbean is the only region in the world where child marriage and early unions are increasing.
+Latin America and Caribbean is the only region in the world where child marriage and early unions are increasing.
 Without immediate action, 9.7 million girls will be affected by 2030 and the region will fail to achieve the Sustainable Development Goals, especially goal 5 on gender equality.

 How is the Organization of American States (OAS) tackling child marriage?